-- · Google Cloud
+- Google Cloud

 - Microsoft Azure

 - Amazon AWS

 - Red Hat OpenShift

 - During the process of setting up JupyterHub, you'll be creating some files for configuration purposes.
-It may be helpful to create a folder for your JupyterHub deployment to keep track of these files. - If you are concerned at all about security (you probably should be), see the Kubernetes best-practices guide for information about keeping your Kubernetes infrastructure secure.
+It may be helpful to create a folder for your JuypterHub deployment to keep track of these files. - If you are concerned at all about security (you probably should be), see the Kubernetes best-practices guide for information about keeping your Kubernetes infrastructure secure. - Consult the Kubernetes documentation section Picking the Right Solution for other ways of setting up a Kubernetes cluster.